slawkens/myaac-docs/customize/plugins/settings.md

 return [
-	'name' => 'My Plugin', // name that will be displayed under Settings menu in Admin Panel 'key' => 'my_plugin', // will be used with setting() function, must be unique for every setting 'settings' =>
+	'name' => 'My Plugin', // name that will be displayed under Settings menu in Admin Panel 'key' => 'my_plugin', // will be used with setting() function, must be unique for every plugin 'settings' =>
 	[
 		[